The Social Justice Institute

 Sponsored by the Oberlin College Dialogue Center (OCDC) under the auspices of the Ombuds Office, the Social Justice Institute explores issues of privilege and oppression, classism, heterosexism, racism, and sexism through a variety of activities including discussion, role-play, and highly interactive exercises.

-The goal of the institute is to create a cohesive bond among participants, to help them integrate into the College community, and to foster the effective, concerned engagement with social issues that is so characteristic of Oberlin students.
+The goal of the institute is to create a cohesive bond among participants, to help them integrate into the college community, and to foster the effective, concerned engagement with social issues that is so characteristic of Oberlin students.

 Participation in the Social Justice Institute is limited to 150 students.
-The application deadline is August 15.